 Tips: It’s not super clear what to do if it’s your first time but essentially you’ll want to get in line with other cars leading to the pier and once the ferry arrives, you’ll need to make a 3 point turn to reverse onto the ferry.
 The staff speak English so they’ll help guide you through it.
 Once you’re parked, pay the attendant.
 You can go up to top deck with the rest of the passengers to watch for a little bit but once it’s close to docking, make sure you head back into the car to be ready to drive out.

-With the dry heat rising, what better way to cool things off than to head to the Cave of Antiparos.
-You might be thinking that this is going to be one of those kitschy tour traps to see a few stalactites where you do a loop around and come back out.
-Having done this myself, I will be the first to say it’s anything but corny.
+With the dry heat rising, what better way on this 2 day Paros itinerary than to cool off and head to the Cave of Antiparos.
+You might be thinking that this is going to be one of those kitschy tour traps to see a few stalactites where you do a loop around and come back out but having done this myself, I will be the first to say it’s anything but corny.
 I was incredibly impressed with the sheer scale of the cave in terms of its depth into the mountain, the size of the spires and cascading waterfall of deposits, and the historical significance with authentic graffiti that date back to the 1800’s.

 WHAT YOU NEED TO KNOW